mk12/blog/README.md

 Run `make serve` to serve and live reload the blog.
 This requires a creating a `fonts` directory or symlink in the repository root containing the WOFF2 fonts.

-Run `make DESTDIR=/path/to/website FONT_URL=/path/to/fonts` to build the blog. `DESTDIR` is a fileystem path with `FONT_URL` is a relative URL where WOFF2 fonts are found in the final website.
+Run `make DESTDIR=/path/to/website FONT_URL=/path/to/fonts` to build the blog. `DESTDIR` is a fileystem path and `FONT_URL` is a relative URL where WOFF2 fonts are found in the final website.
 This assumes the blog is embedded in a larger website.

 ## Fonts